Ottawa

 Mark Carney, Liberal

 Carney is the leader of the Liberal Party.
-He started his career as an investment banker and has previously served as governor for the Bank of Canada and the Bank of England.
+He started his career as an investment banker and has served as governor for the Bank of Canada and the Bank of England.

 Eric Fleury, People's Party